 Prepare Window for New Sash

 Check the window sill for any damage as this is the best time to repair it.
 As well, if there is old caulking or sealant in the frame or sill, remove this as well.
 Pre-drill any holes that will be necessary and then install the new brackets into the window frame for the window.
-Next, if you are replacing the lower sash, you will need to install the filler blocks for the lower sash by nailing them into place.
+Next, if you are replacing the lower sash, you will need to install the stop bead or filler for the lower sash by nailing them into place.
 As well, install the jamb liners (which provide the channel for the lower sash to move up and down) into the window frame making sure that the liners fit firmly against the frame.
 If only replacing one sash, these steps will only pertain to the area of the frame that corresponds to the sash you are replacing.
-If you are replacing the entre window then these steps apply to the entire frame.
+If you are replacing the entire window then these steps apply to the entire frame.

 Install the Sash(es)